North Korea slams 'Obama and his lackeys'

 - Both Japan and North Korea announce additional embargoes

-(CNN)North Korea has furiously rejected United Nations sanctions, accusing Security Council members of being puppets of the United States.
+(CNN)North Korea has furiously criticized United Nations sanctions, accusing Security Council members of being puppets of the United States.

 The defiant statement Thursday came as both South Korea and Japan announced further restrictions on the state, including on visits by foreign missile and nuclear experts.